The Countess of Monte Cristo (1934 film)

 The Countess of Monte Cristo is a 1934 American comedy film directed by Karl Freund and starring Fay Wray, Paul Lukas and Reginald Owen.
-The film was a remake of a 1932 German film The Countess of Monte Cristo.
-It was remade in 1948 under the same title.
+The film is a remake of a 1932 German film, Die Gräfin von Monte-Christo.
+It was remade again in 1948 under the same title.

-Synopsis
+Plot

 In Austria a struggling actress borrows the fancy clothes and car from her film set, and goes to stay in a luxury hotel under the name "Countess of Monte Cristo".